‘Dangerous scenario unfolding’ in Southern California from potent storm lashing the entire state

 “I would ask you to seriously reconsider that,” McDonnell said.

-They include Steve Schklair and his family, who live in a warning area for debris flow and mudslides, recently moved back into their home in Altadena, which they spent almost a year rebuilding following the fires, he told CNN affiliate KCBS.
+They include Steve Schklair and his family, who live in a warning area for debris flow and mudslides.
+They recently moved back into their home in Altadena, which they spent almost a year rebuilding following the fires, he told CNN affiliate KCBS.

 But the family will not be evacuating because they live in a “lucky spot” and will instead spend Christmas hunkered down at home, Schklair said.